 The ICCU was on the other side of the hospital and I was, at this point, in no shape to drive.
 Thankfully, my pastor showed up, so I handed him my keys.

-In the short time it took to get to the other part of the building, which seemed like eternity, my mind was out of control with all sorts of crazy questions I asked myself over and over again, “OH!
+In the short time, it took to get to the other part of the building, which seemed like an eternity, my mind was out of control with all sorts of crazy questions I asked myself over and over again, “OH!
 MY DEAR GOD!!
 What is going on?
 Where is my husband?
 Is he OK?
 Is he even alive?
 Why would the doctor have to come and talk to me?
 Why can't I see my husband?”